sstsimulator/sst-docs/docs/guides/external/projectDriver.md

 The project driver is a python file.
 It defines what elements (components, subcomponents, and links) are in a simulation.
 It also sets params and enables statics on these elements.

-You are only required to create one component, though most simulations will contain many elements.
+You are required to create at least one component, though most simulations will contain many elements.

 To start, create a new python file and import the SST functions.
 ```python
 import sst
 ```

 Below are some examples.
-For more information on the functions see the [Project Driver](projectDriver/sst/component.md) section.
+For more information on the functions, see the [Project Driver](projectDriver/sst/component.md) section.

 ## Examples

-### Example 1 - Minimal Project Driver
+### Example 1: Minimal Project Driver

 ```python
 import sst